Our Current Campaigns

-Together we are enabling local humanitarians to provide life-saving health services in communities devastated by war
+Together we are enabling local humanitarians to provide life-saving health services in war-devastated areas

 See what your help and solidarity achieved.

 From CanDoers and the people that we helped.

 After a children’s hospital got bombed out of existence, in two weeks we raised the money to build the first-ever crowd-funded hospital.
 Three months later, Hope Hospital opened.In just one year the team at Hope treated over 16,300 children, provided 47,600 consultations, and tackled 444 emergencies.

 Coping with the effects of war

 Our local partner Insan trained 14 women to deliver a 12 week long psychological support programme to women in their communities.
 The 14 women field team are also receiving continuous psychological support from the Insan team.